AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-proof-approval-report.md

 1. Click Filters, then click Add a Filter Rule.
 1. Click `Proof Approval`.
 1. In the list that appears, click `Is Current Document Version`.
-1. Click `Save + Close` in the lower-left corner of `Adobe Workfront`, then click `Save Report` in the box that appears.
+1. Click `Save + Close` in the lower-left corner of Adobe Workfront, then click `Save Report` in the box that appears.